 Over the past decade, growing awareness of the dangers of certain kinds of drugs, and an increased tolerance of others, have brought changes to the law.
-It can be difficult to navigate this shifting landscape, but since drug offenses remain some of the most harshly punished crimes, it is vital to know what sorts of acts and what types of substances are prohibited by U.S. law.
+It can be difficult to navigate this shifting landscape, but since drug offenses remain some of the most harshly punished crimes, it is vital to know what acts and what types of substances are legally prohibited.

 A “controlled substance” is any substance whose sale and use is governed by law, a definition that includes everything from LSD to Robitussin cough syrup.
 The government classifies these substances by schedules that correspond to each substance’s acceptable uses and potential for dependency.
 The drugs deemed most harmful, with the fewest potential benefits, are classified as Schedule 1 drugs, while drugs that are thought to have the greatest medical usefulness and smallest potential for abuse are Schedule 5 drugs.